ncm2/ncm2/README.md

     " enable ncm2 for all buffers
     autocmd BufEnter * call ncm2#enable_for_buffer()

-    " note that you must keep `noinsert` in completeopt, you must not use " `longest`.
-The others are optional.
-Read `:help completeopt` for " more info
+    " :help Ncm2PopupOpen for more information
     set completeopt=noinsert,menuone,noselect
 ```